suud/dotfiles/README.md

 docker run -v "$(pwd)":/app -v ~/.ssh:/root/.ssh:ro --name <custom-name> --hostname <custom-name> -it suud/dotfiles
 ```

+## Custom setup

+These commands facilitate setting up your environment:

+- `setup-git`: Setup your git configuration (Author Name and E-Mail)

 ## Custom base image
 You can use `docker image ls` to check if you already have an image with the